Optimizing Representation in Redistricting: Dual Bounds for Partitioning Problems with Non-Convex Objectives: Computational Improvements for Redistricting Problems

-Similar models can be constructed to find ordered bounds on $\zz_j$ or the ratio $\frac{\yy_j}{\zz_j}$.
-However, since the orderings are inconsistent, only one order may be applied in symmetry-breaking steps.
+Since $\brObj$ is increasing, it is also possible to break symmetry and achieve a similar effect by ordering on the $\zz$ variables, the ratios $\yy_j/\zz_j$, or the function output variables $\ff_j$.
+However these orderings are inconsistent so only one order may be applied in symmetry-breaking steps.
 Through some experiments, we found ordering the $\yy_j$ variables to be most effective.
-Perhaps the ratio is too complicated without being better correlated with the objective than the $\yy$ variables.
+Perhaps the ratio is more complicated without being better correlated with the objective than the $\y$ variables.

-Good bounds on VAP and BVAP are doubly important for the performance of the LogE-PWL approximation as we can reduce the length of the rays needed.
-We do this by just computing the intersection with the domain created by the bounds.
+Good bounds on VAP and BVAP are doubly important for the performance of the LogE approximation as we can reduce the length of the rays and arcs needed to generate extreme points.
+We do this by just computing the intersection with the domain created by the bounds; see Figure \ref{fig:BVAPCompare}.